dystopian-games/project-fiter/README.md

 # Angel's Blessing
-   The Angel's Blessing is a power unlocked by Senfer's mother, who is a goddess *This power grants Senfer the ability to call upon the sacred horn of the goddesses which allows Senfer's powers (damage, speed, rotation speed) to be slightly greater than the wizard's (although exxagerated within the game).
+   The Angel's Blessing is a power unlocked by Senfer's mother, who is a goddess *This power grants Senfer the ability to call upon the sacred horn of the goddesses which allows Senfer's powers (damage, speed, rotation speed) to be slightly greater than the wizard's (although exxagerated within the game).*
 ### Level 1
+   The first level starts in a small black room, where the player is introduced to the protagonist, Senfer.
+The player learns to move and eventually touches an object in the center of the room.
+It's the light switch and when switched on, reveals a horrifying background, pixel art of the evil wizard taking over the throne.
+Oof course, it is drawn with blood.